LANG

 Admission fee(tax incl.)

-High School & Junior High School Students : USD5
+High School & Junior High School Students: USD5

-Elementary School Students & Younger : Free (Non-Resident)
+Elementary School Students & Younger: Free

 Closed Days